sebjameswml/RetinoTectal/configs/a1/readme.models.md

 m_ee_G.json

-whereas a model with chemo, and interaction woudl be
+whereas a model with chemo, and interaction would be

 m_ee_GI.json